Xophmeister/jsSelecta/README.md

 ## Miscellaneous
 jsSelecta also provides the following functionality:

+### Environmental Independence; Modularity
+Feature detection for module instantiation:

+* CommonJS module for node.js, etc.
-### Asynchronous Module Definition
+* Asynchronous Module Definition (AMD) for RequireJS, etc.
-AMD loading as a CommonJS/RequireJS module.

-### Environmental Independence
-Equivalent functionality in both the browser and node.js.
+* Otherwise instantiates into global namespace (e.g., for browsers).

-*TODO* NPM package
+### *TODO* NPM Package

 ### Unit Testing
 Unit test harnesses are available for the browser (inline and AMD-based)